mzahana/drone_trajectories/README.md

 - `ty`: The y-coordinate of the drone at the given timestamp.
 - `tz`: The z-coordinate of the drone at the given timestamp.

+# Termnology
+* **Segment** Array of points in 3D, equally spaced in time.

+* **Input segment** A segment that precedes an output segment.
+Can be used as an input to a model to be trained.

+* `inp_seg_len` Input segment lenght.
+The number of points that constitute an input segment.

+* **Output segment** A segment that comes after another.
+This can be the output of a model, given the corresponding input segment`.

+* `out_seg_len` Input segment lenght.
+The number of points that constitute an output segment.

 # Scripts

 ## 1. `process_single_trajectory.py`